Willi Bleicher: Head of IG Metall for the Baden-Württemberg region: "Workers leader" and wages strategist

 On 12 November 89.6% of the union members backed a strike.
 On 22 November around 55,000 workers at Daimler-Benz, Audi NSU and at Gau Brakes in Heidelberg stopped work.
 The next day another 60,000 workers in a further 76 companies followed suit.
 IG Metall was once again seeking to apply a strategy of "targeted strikes", while Bleicher, according to a report in Der Spiegel, was working for a complete standstill across the affected sectors.
-From the outset, he took a generally uncompromising line in thess wage talks, and displayed a curmudgeonly approach towards the "gentlemen" representing the employers, at times even intervening in interviews to criticise the line being taken by the national union executive around Otto Brenner, to unconcealed annoyance of union leaders at the union's national headquarters at Frankfurt.
+From the outset, he took a generally uncompromising line in these wage talks, and displayed a curmudgeonly approach towards the "gentlemen" representing the employers, at times even intervening in interviews to criticise the line being taken by the national union executive around Otto Brenner, to unconcealed annoyance of union leaders at the union's national headquarters at Frankfurt.
 Meanwhile, detecting internal schism, Die Zeit, an influential national newspaper, wrote half in awe and half in contempt of "Willi Bleicher's last battle".

 The employers reacted on 26 November with a lockout of more than 300,000 workers in the North Württemberg / North Baden region.
 A few firms failed to impose the lockout and were promptly excluded from the employer's confederation.
 At the same time a further attempt at mediation failed despite an intervention by Willy Brandt who at that time was the West German Chancellor.
 Brandt had even invited the leading protagonists – including Bleicher – to meet him in Bonn.

 Difficulties for IG Metall were exacerbated because for the first time a large number of businesses outside the actual area of the dispute were entirely or partly shut down by it.
 The employers said they were hit by materials shortages and supply problems, but the union argued that voicing such concerns was premature.
 Meanwhile, Josef Stingl, president of the National Labour Agency ("Bundesagentur für Arbeit") refused to allow employers to make "short-time payments" to the affected workers.
 In the face of all the cross currents the Stuttgart regional team around Bleicher were able to maintain the determination of the strikers.
 An impressive demonstration of around 45,000 people took place in Stuttgart on 8 December.
 Reacting to the threat of lockouts Bleicher lambasted the irresponsibility of the factory owners and once again fired up the resolution of "his workers".